Maesimt/articles/readme.md

 ### fp-ts

-In fp-ts they use the same concept has Elm and Haskell.
+In fp-ts they use the same concept as Elm and Haskell.
 They define an `Either` type like this.

 ```typescript
 type Either<E, A> = Left<E> | Right<A>
 ```
-With lots of functions to operate on the type.
+With lots of further features to operate on the type.

 ### A friendly implementation

-We wrote our own implementation of the Either type in Typescript.
-We did it to reduce the learning curve that comes with the libraries like `fp-ts`.
-One of our goals was a syntax that most javascript developers would understand.
+We wrote our own implementation of the `Either` type in Typescript.
+We did it to reduce the learning curve that comes with libraries like `fp-ts` etc. One of our goals was a syntax that most `javascript` developers would quickly understand.

-For this we defined our own `Result` like this.
+With this goald in mind, we defined our own `Result`:
 ```typescript
 type Result<A, B> = Success<A, B> | Failure<A, B>;